-How to Get Into Harvard: Admissions Data and Strategies
+How to Get Into Harvard: Acceptance Rate and Strategies

 Outside of “Encourage your ultra-wealthy parents to donate a building” or “Be a heavily-recruited athlete who also happens to have an SAT score in the 99th percentile,” there is no meaningful succinct nugget of wisdom that is going to unlock the gates to Harvard Yard.
 Every successful Harvard applicant possesses a sparking transcript, perfect or near-perfect standardized test scores, and prodigious talents that extend outside of the classroom.
 Unfortunately, these attributes are necessary but often not sufficient, as the ultra-low Harvard acceptance rate implies.
 This university rejects valedictorians every single day of the admissions cycle.
-However, your quest to get into Harvard can be greatly enhanced from better understanding their admissions standards and how their decision-making process works.
+However, your quest to get into Harvard can be greatly enhanced from gaining a better understanding their admissions standards and how their decision-making process works.

 The intent of this article is to give those considering applying to Harvard University a full understanding of the following topics: